-- the type of animal and the feed
+- · the type of animal and the feed

 - the nature of the business for example, whether the animals are housed at the premises for most of their life (e.g. dairy cattle), or for shorter periods (e.g. feedlots)

 - electricity use and the source of that energy

 - fuel usage

 - manure and effluent management practices.

-However, the following types of premises are likely to be approaching or exceeding the 25,000 tonnes per year of $CO_2$ -e (at which the Guide applies) at the following stocking capacities:
+However, the following types of premises are likely to be approaching or exceeding the 25,000 tonnes per year of CO2-e (at which the Guide applies) at the following stocking capacities:

-- cattle feedlots 20,000 head of cattle

-- dairy facilities 5,500 head of dairy cattle
+- cattle feedlots 20,000 head of cattle - dairy facilities 5,500 head of dairy cattle - piggeries 40,000 standard pig units/4,000 sows.

-- piggeries 65,000 head of swine.